D04: The Role of a Lietime

 WRITER 4: Seventh act reversal?

 SHAE: Yeah, yeah, yeah.
-You don't want to make art.
-You want to make kroon.
-Say it with me.
-[The writers repeat it with Shae.]
-You don't want to make art.
+You don't wanna make art.
+You wanna make KROON.
+Say it with me:

-BAJANKLES: Everybody stop the work!
-Stop the work!
-Marlin Forfor is dead!
+BAJANKLES: [megaphone] Everybody stop the work!
+Stop the work! [megaphone off] Marlin Forfor is dead!
 Scrap everything.
 The script's out the window.
 We can't shoot it now.
-The lead actress is dead.
-What are we going to do?
+The lead actress is dead!
+What are we gonna do?!

 SHAE: Okay, now that's a step too far for kroon.